The Glebe: History

 Blessed Sacrament Parish was formed in 1913; however, the church was constructed 19 years later.
 The Methodist Congregation worshiped originally in Moreland's Hall, on Bank Street, however Glebe Methodist Church was organized in 1913.
 At the time of church union in the 1920s, Glebe Methodist Church became St James United Church on Second Avenue, now known as Glebe-St. James United Church.

 Glebe Collegiate Institute opened in 1922 (originally as a branch of the Ottawa Collegiate Institute, now Lisgar Collegiate), under Principal McDougall.
 The adjoining High School of Commerce opened in 1929.
 Ottawa Ladies' College, a private school specialising in the education of young women, operated on First Avenue from 1914 to 1942.
 During the Second World War years, the Ladies College facilities were used by the Canadian Military.
 Later as Carleton College, the premises played a vital part in the establishment of Carleton University.
 The Ava Theatre, a spacious cinema opened in 1928 at the corner of Bank Street and Second Avenue.

 After 1945, postwar housing filled in the remaining acres, particularly on those streets just off Bronson Avenue where house construction had declined in the years after 1930.
 Side yards and vacant lots disappeared in the final stages of development.

 Elsewhere in the Glebe, house construction at the time was unplanned and erratic, with housing standards lower and development haphazard.
 After World War II, however, these areas were largely removed or rehabilitated so that by the late 1960s, generally speaking, the Glebe possessed housing stock suitable for both upper and middle income groups.
 The Ottawa Improvement Commission, the forerunner of the National Capital Commission, beautified the area with special attention to sidewalks, trees and shrubs, and street lights.

 In the middle part of the century the Glebe changed as the middle class moved to more distant suburbs such as Alta Vista and Nepean, and the Glebe became transformed into a predominantly working-class neighbourhood with the houses subdivided into multiple apartments or turned into rooming houses.

 The neighbourhood began to change again in the 1970s when it underwent significant gentrification and became one of Ottawa's elite neighbourhoods.
 These changes are obvious in the census.
 From 1971 to 1996 the percentage of the population with university degrees rose from 10 to 60 percent.
 White collar employment grew from less than half to some 95%.
 While in 1971 Glebe residents were 14 percent poorer than the average citizen of Ottawa, in 1996 they were 18 percent wealthier.

 The 5 metre wide and 123 metre long CAD 21 million Flora Footbridge, which connects the Glebe to Old Ottawa East, opened to pedestrians and cyclists in 2019.

+Community associations

+The Glebe has its own neighbourhood association, the Glebe Community Association.

+The Glebe Annex maintains its own neighbourhood association, the Glebe Annex Community Association (GACA).
+Dow's lake also maintains its own neighbourhood association, the Dow's Lake Residents Association (DLRA).